 Bob is a retired teacher, currently enjoying the ‘snowbird lifestyle’.
 In addition to being AlpenFolk’s bassist and playing accordion at Leavenworth’s Andreas Keller restaurant, he also plays in a band in Mesa, AZ.

 Peter, the youngest AlpenFolk member, has been performing with ApenFolk since age 5, playing spoons, guitar and rhythm instruments, and adding wonderful harmonies to AlpenFolk vocals.

 Over the years, Peter has become a fine musician and true professional.
-In addition to his AlpenFolk appearances, Peter spends much time in the studio with his own band, New Cardinals, whose music can be found on iTunes.
-Find the New Cardinals on
+In addition to his AlpenFolk appearances, Peter manages AlpenSound, providing sound services for events across the state.
+Peter also spends much time in the studio working on his own music projects.

 Cori is one of the main reasons that AlpenFolk stands out from other alpine bands.
 Her command of the dulcimer gives the ensemble the unique folk sound so prevalent in "true" Austrian and Bavarian folk music.